George Braxton Sr.: Death and legacy

-Braxton died on July 1, 1748, and was probably buried at his Newington plantation.
+Braxton died on July 1, 1748.
 A memorial plaque at Mattaponi Church (which in his day was the Lower Church of St. Stephen's parish and rebuilt in 1730-1734) honors his service.

 Although his son George Braxton Jr. was his principal heir, when his grandson George Braxton III died in 1761, most of the family properties (by then subject to significant debts) were inherited by Carter Braxton.